uvdesk/uvdesk.github.io/README.md

         Server running... press ctrl-c to stop.
         ```

+        OR

+        If port 4000 is engaged then put another port and run project using below command.

+        For Example:

+        ```
+        bundle exec jekyll serve --livereload --port 4001
+        ```

     3. Use the **Server address** URL http://127.0.0.1:4000/ in a browser to preview the content.

     4. Press `Ctrl+C` in the serve terminal to stop the server.